We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Healthline editor Melissa Lee used the app as a tool to learn different types of exercises while gyms were closed during the COVID-19 pandemic.
 She notes this is a useful app for beginners or those trying something new who might want some guidance without paying for a personal trainer.

-Healthline SEO associate Taylor Morelli, who is an ACSM Certified Exercise Physiologist with a Master of Science in exercise physiology, also recommends this app.
-She loves that it syncs up with her Apple Watch so she can check off the rep-based exercises on her watch.
+Healthline SEO associate Taylor Morelli, who is an ACSM Certified Exercise Physiologist with a Master of Science in exercise physiology, also recommends this app because of the well-balanced exercise programming.
+She also loves that it syncs up with her Apple Watch so she can check off the rep-based exercises on her watch and quickly view her heart rate.

 - free to use